arkivanov/Decompose/docs/getting-started/quick-start.md

 ### Observing Value in Compose

-Observing `Value` in Compose is easy, just use the `subscribeAsState` extension function.
+When developing UI views with Compose, observing `Value` is easy, just use the `subscribeAsState` extension function.

 ```kotlin
 import androidx.compose.foundation.clickable